Implementing your own design

 When the width or height is zero the image is scaled to maintain its original aspect ratio.

-Example of rescaling a product image with fixed height
+Example of rescaling a product image to a fixed height of 200px

 {{ product.featuredImage | product_img_url:0,200 }}